'Noir Alley' host celebrates cinema's double crosses and doomed characters

 FRED MACMURRAY: (As Walter Neff) Yes, I killed him.
 I killed him for money and for a woman.
 I didn't get the money, and I didn't get the woman.

-GROSS: Yeah, that's how a lot of men in film noir end up.
+DAVIES: That's how a lot of the men in film noir end up.
 They don't get the money, and they don't get the woman.
 What they do often get is double crossed and killed.
-"Double Indemnity" is one of the films we're going to talk about today with Eddie Muller, who you may know as the host of the Turner Classic Movies show "Noir Alley," where each Saturday night, he screens a film noir.
-Even if you don't have time to watch the film, his intros are worth tuning in for.
+"Double Indemnity" is one of the films we're going to hear about today from Eddie Muller, host of the Turner Classic Movies show "Noir Alley," where each Saturday night, he screens a film noir.

 Muller has impeccable noir credentials.
-His book "Dark City: The Lost World Of Film Noir," was just published in a new expanded edition.
-He's the author of a book about the women who starred in these films.
+His book "Dark City: The Lost World Of Film Noir," was just published last fall in a new expanded edition.
 He's the founder and president of the Film Noir Foundation, which has restored and preserved more than 30 nearly lost classics in partnership with the UCLA Film and Television Archive.

-Some of the great film noirs were set in the world of boxing, a world Muller was well acquainted with through his father, also named Eddie Muller, who was considered the West Coast dean of boxing writers and covered boxing for the San Francisco Examiner for over 50 years.
-He covered his first prize fight in 1926.
-I interviewed Eddie Muller once before today's Eddie Muller, not his father.
-And that was in 1996, after the publication of his book "Grindhouse: The Forbidden World Of 'Adults Only' Cinema."
+Some of the great film noirs were set in the world of boxing, a world Muller was well acquainted with through his father, also named Eddie Muller.
+He was considered the West Coast dean of boxing writers, covering boxing for the San Francisco Examiner for over 50 years.
+Terry spoke with Eddie Muller last fall.

 EDDIE MULLER: I am so happy to be here, Terry.